 The modern celebration of Christmas tends to emphasize commercial and other non-religious aspects of the holiday.
 The time to Christmas is measured by "shopping days" rather than "prayer days".
 (The expression "shopping days until Christmas" originated from the American retailer Henry Selfridge in the late 19th century.)
 For retailers, it is "the season to be jolly" (except when their expectations are too high).
 An estimated one-sixth of retail sales in the United States are Christmas purchases.

 Gift-giving at Christmastime was rare in Europe or America prior to the 19th century.
 The first advertisements for Christmas gifts in the United States were primarily for children's books.
-In the 19th century gifts tended to be made by the giver and were practical (eg, mittens or food), but modern gifts tend to be more frivolous, fun or luxurious.
+In the 19th century gifts tended to be fabricated by the giver and were practical (eg, mittens or food).
+But modern gifts tend to be more frivolous, fun or luxurious.
 Half of the year's sale of diamonds, furs and luxury watches happen in December.

 The greatest shift from homemade to manufactured Christmas gifts in America occurred between 1880 and 1920, mostly as a result of the "industrial revolution" in manufactured goods.
 In 1880 retailers began wrapping Christmas presents in decorative paper to emphasize gift status, and this gimmick was very effective in boosting sales.